buda-base/volume-manifest-builder/README.md

 ## PIP
-PyPI contains `volume-manifest-tool` Install is simply `sudo python3 -m pip install --upgrade volume-manifest-tool` to install system-wide (which is needed to run as a service) To install and run locally, `python3 -m pip install --upgrade volume-manifest-tool` will do.
+PyPI contains `volume-manifest-tool` Install is simply `sudo python3 -m pip install --upgrade volume-manifest-tool` to install system-wide (which is needed to run as a service) To install and run locally, `python3 -m pip install --upgrade volume-manifest-builder` will do.

-When you install `volume-manifest-tool` two entry points are defined in `/usr/local/bin`:
+When you install `volume-manifest-builder` two entry points are defined in `/usr/local/bin`:
 - `manifestforwork` the commad mode
 - `manifestFromS3` the mode which runs continuously, polling an S3 resource for a file, and processing all the files it finds.

 ## Development
-`volume-manifest-tool` is hosted on [BUDA Github volume-manifest-tool](https://github.com/buda-base/volume-manifest-tool/)
+`volume-manifest-builder` is hosted on [BUDA Github volume-manifest-builder](https://github.com/buda-base/volume-manifest-builder/)

 - Credentials: you must have the input credentials for a specific AWS user installed to deposit into the archives.